Refinance Appraisal Checklist: 7 Ways To Prepare For Your House To Be Appraised

 3. Create A List Of Upgrades And Improvements

-Upgrades and home improvements increase the overall value of your home.
-Make things a bit easier for your appraiser by compiling a file with proof of all the work you’ve done on the house since you moved in.
 Did you add a central cooling system?
 Replace the windows?
 Add a privacy fence to your backyard?
 Include sales receipts, paid contractor invoices and zoning permits if applicable.
 This helps your appraiser know where to look when they consider your renovations and upgrades.

-Keep in mind that home appraisers will only consider permanent upgrades – sometimes known as real estate fixtures – you’ve made to your home when determining your appraised value.
 Generally, if you can take something you’ve added along with you when you move out, it won’t count toward your appraisal.
 Purely aesthetic choices – like painting your living room walls – won’t add to your value, but making your home look nice and feel larger can subconsciously impact your appraiser’s assessment.

 4. Research Comparables

-Comparables – or “comps” – are homes in your area that are similar to yours.
-They usually have the same number of bedrooms and bathrooms as your home, are in a similar location and have a similar overall square footage.
 Research comparables to help you get a better idea of what your home is worth and if you can expect a good appraisal.
 You can also use this information to contest your appraisal if the final number comes back lower than expected.

 5. Make Sure Everything Works

-Your appraiser won’t walk around your home testing light switches and outlets, but you should make sure that all your home’s major systems – including plumbing and HVAC – are functional.
+Your appraiser won’t walk around your home testing light switches and outlets, but you should make sure that all of your home’s major systems – including plumbing and HVAC – are functional.
 Go through your home with this checklist and make sure that everything is working:

 - Run your heating and cooling systems.
 Time how long it takes for your home to reach the requested temperature.